bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 a good experience, most developers don't need to worry about implementing build systems, IDEs, or compilers.
 When the project scales, developer experience drops off.
 Tasks like building, indexing, or merging a change that adds a new file can become painful.

 Bazel can fix many problems with iOS builds when done well.
 First, Bazel is strict about inputs and outputs - they must be declared.
 This property, known as "hermetic" builds, makes builds reproducible and well-suited for distributed cloud builds and caching.
 For developers, this means better performance due to cache hitting and not constantly removing derived data.
 Clean builds become incremental, decades of CPU cycles saved.

 Bazel puts the user in full control over the build.
 First, it's extensibility model allows the user to implement build system logic: for example the business logic of bundling an iOS application [external to the core](https://github.com/bazelbuild/rules_apple).
-Bazel is also on github and open source.
+Bazel is also [on GitHub](https://github.com/bazelbuild) and open source.
 For developers, this means full control over the build, visibility into changes, visibility into how it works, and empowerment to fix issues and report bugs.
 These notions are contrary to the Xcode model which